KTheXIII/embedded_system/Assembly/Registers.md

 |   1   |   0   |     Out 0      |
 |   1   |   1   |     Out 1      |

-there `x` is the port group, such as A, B, C, etc...
+where `x` is the port group, such as A, B, C, etc...

 ### PIN